lucylow/Deep-Learning-Mahjong---/README.md

 # Deep Learning Mahjong [麻將]

 ## Mahjong [机器学习 深度学习 麻將]
-* 3 or 4 player draw-and-discard game with 144 tiles based on Chinese characters and symbols
+* 3 or 4 player draw-and-discard game with 144 tiles based on Chinese characters and symbols.
-* Match open pairs of identical tiles, remove from board, exposing the tiles under them for play - until all pairs of tiles have been removed from the board or no more exposed pairs remaining
+* Match open pairs of identical tiles, remove from board, exposing the tiles under them for play - until all pairs of tiles have been removed from the board or no more exposed pairs remaining.
-*  Machine learning algorithms allows game to react and respond more dynamically and in more imaginative ways.
+* ML algorithms allows game to react and respond more dynamically and in more imaginative ways.
 Players get more realistic experiences and playable content in a game that involves skill, strategy, calculation, and chance.
-* Deep neural network mahjong with deep reinforcement learning implemented.
-Learn from its own game and top human players (via classic supervised learning) where finely-tuned heuristic computations are made for every legal move or position.
+* Deep neural network with reinforcement learning implemented.
+Learn from its own game and top human players (via Classic Supervised Learning) where computations are made for every move or position.

 ## Types [Make Configurable]